-Last June 17th she adopted a cute, black and white terrier mix puppy she named Rico at a Scalawaggles adoption event in front of Pet Pros in Renton.
+Last June she adopted a cute, black and white terrier mix puppy she named Rico at a Scalawaggles adoption event.
 Other than telling Kayla that she treated the puppy for fleas, ticks, and worms, Ms. Halfon told Kayla that he didn’t have any health problems.

 The next day Kayla took Rico to another veterinarian who performed more extensive testing and diagnosed him with bronchopneumonia, which is “an inflammation of the lungs in response to a disease-causing bacteria.”

 Kayla told me the vet said “there is no way he was not sick when I got him” and “it is not possible for him to contract it in the time I had him.”

 The next day she took Rico to the emergency vet again “because he stopped breathing and was rolling his eyes back in his head.”